 Any car crash can cause severe injuries to the drivers and passengers of any of the cars involved.
 Many DUI crashes are worse, though, because the drunk driver’s intoxication makes them unable to react quickly to driving emergencies.
 While in a sober car crash, both drivers usually try to brake or swerve to avoid a crash, drunk drivers are often too slow to even try to brake, resulting in a higher speed crash.

 Car crashes can cause injuries that range from simple cuts and scrapes to death.
 Whiplash, broken bones, and concussions may be common, but that does not mean they are not serious.
 Severe neck, back, head, and brain injuries are usually the worst injuries victims face.
 Even permanent injuries like paralysis, loss of limb, or death can occur due to a drunk driver.

 Speak With an Experienced Dallas,Texas DWI Victim Injury Attorney

 If you were injured by a drunk driver or lost a loved one to a drunk driving crash, call Queenan Law.
 If you need money to pay for your medical bills, to cover your lost wages, or to reimburse you for pain and suffering, Queenan’s legal team may be able to help.
 Queenan Law is experienced in fighting for personal injury victims in Dallas, Houston, and Arlington, Texas.
-If you are considering hiring a personal injury lawyer, call (817) 719-8082.
+Contact us today for a free legal consultation.